twister-php/sql/README.md

 This is not an ORM or replacement for an ORM, it's the tool you use when you need to create a raw SQL query string with the convenience of placeholders.
 It doesn't 'prepare' or 'execute' your queries exactly like `PDO::prepare` does; but it does support the familiar syntax of using `?` or `:id` as placeholders.
 It also supports a subset of `sprintf`'s `%s` / `%d` syntax.

-In addition, it supports inserting 'raw' strings (without quotes or escapes) with `@`; eg. `sql('dated = @', 'NOW()')`, and it can auto-implode arrays with `[]` eg. `sql('WHERE id IN ([])', $array')`
+In addition, it supports inserting 'raw' strings (without quotes or escapes) with `@`; eg. `sql('dated = @', 'NOW()')`, even replaing column names eg. `sql('WHERE @ = ?', 'name', 'Trevor')` becomes `WHERE name = "Trevor"`; and it can auto-implode arrays with `[]` eg. `sql('WHERE id IN ([])', $array')`

+## Description

+Raw SQL Query Builder is essentially just **a glorified string wrapper** with countless ways to do the same thing (supports multiple naming conventions, both snake_case and camelCase function names).
+It's **database and framework neutral** (no database connection used, no external/framework dependencies), **light-weight** (one variable) but **feature rich**, **stateless** (doesn't know or care about what part of the query you are working on), write in **native SQL language** with **zero learning curve** (only knowledge of SQL syntax) and functionality that is targeted to **rapidly write, design, test, build, develop and prototype** raw/native SQL query strings.
+You can build **entire SQL queries** or **partial SQL fragments** or even **non-SQL strings**.

 ### Speed and Safety

 This library is not designed for speed of execution or to be 100% safe from SQL injection, that task is left up to you.
-It will 'quote' and 'escape' your strings, but it doesn't 'manage' the query, it doesn't do syntax checking, syntax parsing, query/syntax validation etc. In fact, it doesn't even need or use a database connection.
+It will 'quote' and 'escape' your strings, but it doesn't 'manage' the query or connection, it doesn't do syntax checking, syntax parsing, query/syntax validation etc. It doesn't even have a database connection, it just concatenates strings with convenient placeholders that auto-detect the data type.

 ### Simplify the Complex

 It's not particularly useful or necessary for small/static queries like `'SELECT * FROM users WHERE id = ' . $id;`

 This library really starts to shine when your SQL query gets larger and more complex; really shining on `INSERT` and `UPDATE` queries.
-The larger the query, the greater the benfit; that is what it was designed to do, to simplify the complexity of medium to large queries.
+The larger the query, the greater the benfit; that is what it was designed to do, to simplify the complexity of medium to large queries; all that complexity of 'escaping' and 'quoting' strings is eliminated by simply putting `?` where you want the variable, this library takes care of the rest.

-So when you find yourself dealing with a database of 400+ tables, 6000+ columns/fields, one table with 156 data fields, 10 tables with over 100 fields, 24 tables with over 50 fields, 1000+ varchar/char fields; and '[object-relational impedance mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch)' in your ORM becomes a problem or you need to write custom queries against some or all of this data, then you will truly realise how much time and headaches this library can save you.
+So when you find yourself dealing with a database of 400+ tables, 6000+ columns/fields, one table with 156 data fields, 10 tables with over 100 fields, 24 tables with over 50 fields, 1000+ varchar/char fields; or '[object-relational impedance mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch)' becomes a problem in your ORM; or you need to write custom queries against some or all of this data, then you will truly realise how much time and stress this library can save you.

-## A taste of things to come
+# A taste of things to come

-### Hello World
+## Hello World

 ```php
 echo sql('Hello @', 'World');